Ares-Developers/Ares-docs/new/misc/include.rst

 :tag:`5=MyMod\rules_infantry.ini`).
 The currently loaded MIXes are also scanned for the files if a loose file of that name cannot be found, however, this only works if you do not specify a subfolder.

-.. index:: INI; [#include] section allows rulesmd.ini to be split up into separate files.

 .. versionadded:: 0.1